How Soon Is Too Soon To Return To Work?

 When you get hurt at work, the injury might mean you can’t keep doing the same job.
 Even if you will eventually recover, you may not be able to stand or use one of your arms for a while, depending on the injury.

 It is common for workers to need short-term disability benefits after they get hurt on the job.
 These will cover a portion of your wages until you can get back to work.
 How do you know when it’s time to return?

 If you were injured on the job in California, get the straight facts your employer might not want you to know.
-Eric M. Overholt, Esq., Attorney at Law, is ready to answer all of your questions clearly and honestly.
+Our lawyer at the Law Office of Eric M. Overholt is ready to answer all of your questions clearly and honestly.

 The doctor overseeing your treatment for your work-acquired injury will understand its impact on your job performance and also how work could affect your recovery.
 In some cases, they might recommend you going back to work sooner than you fully heal with certain restrictions.